 This involves meeting patients, generally in the accident and emergency department, in the best possible conditions and helping them to overcome their difficulties including on discharge from hospital, without taking over the role of official social services.

-Our volunteers intervene generally within the hospital community of the Rance Emeraude area (which covers Saint Malo, Dinan and Cancale), at the Gardiner hospital in Dinard and on the request of social services.
+Our volunteers intervene generally within the Rance Emeraude Hospital Group (which covers Saint Malo, Dinan and Cancale), at the Gardiner hospital in Dinard, the Clinique de la Côte Eméraude in Saint-Malo and on the request of social services.

 Volunteer interpreters helping foreign patients